 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Some of the Turin train stations to Milan you can start your journey from include Torino Porta Nuova, Torino Porta Susa and Torino Dora.
-Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+There are a few train stations in Turin to start your route from including Torino Porta Nuova, Torino Porta Susa and Torino Dora.
+In Milan you have a few train station options to choose from for your arrival including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

-When traveling this route, Omio customers are departing most frequently from Torino Porta Nuova and arriving in Milano Centrale.
+Omio customers traveling this route depart most frequently from Torino Porta Nuova and arrive in Milano Centrale.